 philosophy

-Suze Agnes is an environmental artist and author working with ink, botanical colours, paper and words.
+Suze Agnes is an environmental artist and author working with ink, watercolours, botanical colours and words.
 A wide range of creatures inspire her work, particularly the overlooked and unloved, like insects, fungi and frogs.
 Her works often engage with the interplay of image and text, including visual narratives, paintings, drawings and poems, and they have been showcased and published in diverse international contexts.
 Questions about relationships with living beings are central: the ones we already have, and the ones that can come into being through a change of perspective.

-the plant nursery and garden
+plant nursery and garden

-Plants are key to Suze’s work — a meeting ground for insects and colours.
-They are her art materials and engagement with local biodiversity in Central Brittany, France.
-She mainly grows and forages plants, and her garden hosts flowers and wildflowers, herbs and dye plants.
+Plants are key to Suze’s work — they are a meeting ground for insects and colours.
+Plants are her art materials and engagement with local biodiversity in Central Brittany, France.
+She mainly grows and forages her plants, and her garden hosts flowers and wildflowers, herbs and dye plants.
 Each plant is carefully chosen to support pollinators and other life forms, humans included.
-This effort has given rise to her micro plant nursery Fleur de Brume.
-The nursery proposes certified organic plants: available locally to the public, they are a guide for creating pollinator-friendly gardens in France and Europe (Find her plants here).

 a playful self-portrait (self as orchestra with creatures)